Senzing/data-encryption-aes256cbc-sample/README.md

 ```

 1. With the library in place, and the encryption parameters set,
-   the G2 engine is now ready to encrypt/decrypt data.
+   the senzing engine is now ready to encrypt/decrypt data.

 ### Encrypting the data in the repository

 If data has been previously loaded into the data repository,
-then the data repository must be encrypted using the `g2db2encrypt` application.
+then the data repository must be encrypted using the `szdbencrypt` application.
 This program will step through the data repository, encrypting the sensitive contents of the repository.
 It can also be used to decrypt a repository.